CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

 included in this archive.
 However, documentation is provided for setup of the Eclipse environment if so desired.
 At least some minimal setup will be required.
 It assumes at least IDL 8.8 is used.

-See the documentation "**doc/GeoPIXE Software Organization - open.pdf**" for Eclipse setup, an overview of the program, its main areas of application for X-ray spectral analysis and imaging using PIXE and synchtotron and laboratory X-ray beams, the software users guide, the organization of the core software and its extensions (plugins and device objects) and building GeoPIXE and
+See the documentation "**doc/Getting started with GeoPIXE.pdf**" to get started and "**doc/GeoPIXE Software Organization - open.pdf**" for Eclipse setup, an overview of the program, its main areas of application for X-ray spectral analysis and imaging using PIXE and synchtotron and laboratory X-ray beams, the software users guide, the organization of the core software and its extensions (plugins and device objects) and building GeoPIXE and